abyanmajid/hyte/README.md

 <details>
   <summary>Performing Z-tests</summary>

-  <h3>Performing a 1-sample Z-test</h3>
+  <h3>1-sample Z-test</h3>

-  You can use `z::test`, a function that takes the following arguments:
+  You can perform a 1-sample Z-test using `z::test`, a function that takes in the following arguments:

   - data: `Vec<Number>`
   - expected_mean: `Number`